System-theoretic Analysis and Controller Design for PDEs - A formal Approach based on Differential Geometry

 T. Malzer, H. Rams, M. Schöberl: Energy-Based Control of Nonlinear Infinite-Dimensional Port-Hamiltonian Systems with Dissipation, Proceedings of th 57th IEEE Conference on Decision and Control (CDC) 2018 (accepted), preprint

-B. Kolar, M. Schöberl: Symmetry Groups and the Observability of PDEs, Proceedings Applied Mathematics and Mechanics (PAMM), 2018 (submitted)
+B. Kolar, M. Schöberl: Symmetry Groups and the Observability of PDEs, Proceedings Applied Mathematics and Mechanics (PAMM), 2018 (accepted)

 Related Publications of the PI:

-M. Schöberl, K. Schlacher: On the extraction of the boundary conditions and the boundary ports in second-order field theories, Journal of Mathematical Physics (submitted), 2018, preprint
+M. Schöberl, K. Schlacher: On the extraction of the boundary conditions and the boundary ports in second-order field theories, Journal of Mathematical Physics (accepted), 2018, preprint

 Anwendung von Symmetriegruppen zur Beobachtbarkeitsanalyse von PDEs, Feb.
 2nd.
 2018, SVP Kolloquium, Hall in Tirol, Austria (Bernd Kolar)